dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

 excerpt: ""
 ---

+- eudectic-like dynamics of social interactions on large-scales
+  - how is this different than simply an analogy to psychosocial valence and/or chemical reactions?

 - psychosocial churn in sociohierchical structures is a tool of power
   - this is because people reorient themselves to the information available to them, but not all information becomes available to